 Birth Injury Lawsuits

+The heartbreak of a baby born with brain damage is overwhelming to the family.
 Cerebral palsy is caused by damage to the baby’s brain in the cerebrum, which controls motor skills, higher mental faculties, sensations and voluntary muscles.
 The child will exhibit a variety of abnormal symptoms which cannot be cured.
 The child with Cerebral Palsy may also be diagnosed with Asphyxia, Anoxia, Hypoxia or Hypoxic Ischemic Encephalopathy.